T 0421 160 38 - 0

 Charlotte Altenmüller (born 1991), cultural studies and arts management at the University of Lüneburg and the University of Music Weimar.
 Study visits in Rom 2012 and Leeds 2016.
 Assistant Curator PR and Marketing at the Übersee-Museum Bremen from March 2017 until February 2019.
 Since March 2019 responsible for Press Relations and Social Media at the Übersee-Museum Bremen.

 Bettina von Briskorn (born 1966), studied history and cultural science at the University of Bremen.
 1995, degree Master of Arts.
 1996-1998 and 2000-2002, research assistant at the Übersee-Museum.
 2006-2007, general management assistant at Bremer Geschichtenhaus (Bremen’s House of History) in Schnoor.
-As of 1999, freelance activity in museum education and adult education.
+From 1999 self-employed in museum education and education for adults.
 Since 2015, provenance researcher at the Übersee-Museum.
 She is currently running the project “Ahnen- und Trophäenschädel aus ehemals Deutsch-Neuguinea.
 Annäherung an Provenienz und Erwerbung einer Sammlung kulturell sensibler Objekte in den Beständen des Übersee-Museums Bremen” (Ancestral and trophy skulls from former German New Guinea.
 Approach to provenance and acquisition of a collection of culturally sensitive objects in the holdings of the Übersee-Museum Bremen), which is funded by “Deutsches Zentrum Kulturgutverluste”.